pehtoorismies/downtown65-app/README.md

 #### AWS Account

-Request a new AWS account for development.
+Request a new AWS account for personal development.

 #### AWS profile